rafmarcondes/Missing_taxa/README.md

 If you adapt ot re-use any of my scripts, please consider citing this repository or the PeerJ manuscript in any resulting publications.

+The results of the simulations used to write the manuscript are available in https://www.dropbox.com/s/k6c29pkzzwd1lqc/correlated_absent_random_MT.zip?dl=0 and https://www.dropbox.com/s/6aulp8m2orlfuje/clumped_MT.zip?dl=0

 Thanks for visiting this repository!

 Rafael S. Marcondes